quintel/documentation/docs/contrib/gql.md

 ### Core functions

 The Core functions form the core of GQL.
 With these functions you can extract data from elements of the model.

 #### V(args)

 Shortcut for the LOOKUP and MAP function.
-Also see LOOKUP() and MAP().
 Used to retrieve information from the energy graph.

-Example with node
+Example with node.

 ```ruby
 V(foo) --> LOOKUP(foo)
 => foo
 ```

-Example Lookup multiple nodes by their keys
+Example Lookup multiple nodes by their keys.

 ```ruby
 V(foo,bar) --> LOOKUP(foo,bar)
 => [<foo>, <bar>]
 ```

-Example Lookup a node attribute
+Example Lookup a node attribute.

 ```ruby
 V(foo,demand) --> MAP(LOOKUP(foo,demand))
 => 100 (When demand of node 'foo' is equal to 100)
 ```

-Example nesting of LOOKUPs
+Example nesting of LOOKUPs.

 ```ruby
 V(V(foo), V(bar), demand) --> MAP(LOOKUP(foo, LOOKUP(bar)), demand)
 => 100, 200
 ```

-Example pass objects to V()
+Example pass objects to V().

 ```ruby
 V(CARRIER(electricity), cost_per_mj) --> = MAP( LOOKUP(CARRIER(electricity)), cost_per_mj )
 => 23.3